 - Use a form to collect your users’ preferences when they initially sign up on your website

 - Create and issue a survey to your email list to gather information

 - Include “Yes” and “No” buttons, or a rating scale to allow users the opportunity to quickly provide feedback on the email

 If you are still in doubt about which approach to take, then test, test, test.

 The integration of HTML into email marketing allows for advanced email personalization.
 Behavior-based dynamic content can be easily created and sent to your subscribers.
 And this can only be done when using HTML email templates.

 Plain text still has a purpose, but according to Mathew Sweezey, the author of Marketing Automation for Dummies, it is recommended to reserve plain text for one-on-one messages with your audience.

-With the endless possibilities to produce personalized, dynamic content, the future of email marketing seems to be paved with HTML.
+With the endless possibilities to produce personalized, dynamic content, the future (and present) of email marketing seems to be paved with HTML.